improvoid/improvoid.GitHub.io/index.md

 You may need to disable VST2 hosting as the VST2 SDK is no longer availble.
 Copy to a executable directory of your choosing, in my case C:\APPS\JUCE\AudioPluginHost.exe

+You need to enter the path to the AudioPluginHost.exe into the Debugging startup options in Visual Studio 2019 Debugging properties on the VST3 sub-project and set the VST3 sub project as the startup project.

+When debugging starts, AudioPluginHost will start up.
+You will need to edit the plugin list and the scan for new or updated VST3 plugins plugin locations so that the debugging version of the VST3 will be found.

 ### Edit This Page (If you are allowed to):